MicrosoftDocs/power-platform/power-virtual-agents/advanced-ai-features.md

 ### Enable or disable Generative AI

 > [!IMPORTANT]
-> You can't enable these features for bots _not_ marked **Classic**.
-This includes any bots created (or converted) in the web app after May 23, 2023, or any bots that aren't created with the unified authoring canvas.
+> You can't enable these features for copilots _not_ marked **Classic**.
+This includes any copilots created (or converted) in the web app after May 23, 2023, or any copilots that aren't created with the unified authoring canvas.
 >
 > The unified authoring canvas includes improvements to the types of AI used by Microsoft Copilot Studio.
-We recommend you [create and convert your bots with the unified authoring canvas](unified-authoring-conversion.md).
+We recommend you [create and convert your copilots with the unified authoring canvas](unified-authoring-conversion.md).

 To enable these older AI capabilities in Microsoft Copilot Studio:

-1. Open your bot:
+1. Open your copilot:
-   - In the web app, the bot must be marked with **Classic**.
+   - In the web app, the copilot must be marked with **Classic**.
-   - In the Teams app, the bot can be any bot.
+   - In the Teams app, the copilot can be any copilot.
 1. From the navigation menu, select **Generative AI**.
 1. For each feature, select the checkbox to turn it on or off.
 1. Select **Save** at the top of the tab.